 Ensign Symphony & Chorus Conductor

 In addition to directing choirs, Steve also works as a musical director for high school, community, and children’s theaters and has been nominated for Outstanding Musical Direction, which he won in 2010.
-In 2014, he wrote, directed, and starred in the original musical Here to Stay: The Joseph Stay Story.
+In 2014, he wrote, directed, and starred in the original musical “Here to Stay: The Joseph Stay Story.”
 He is an active vocalist, conductor, and composer and holds membership in ASCAP and ACDA.
-For more information about his conducting pursuits as well as his compositions, visit his website at SDCompose.weebly.com.
-He tries not to take himself too seriously.
-Steve and his wife, Angi, have seven children and live in Lacey.
+His compositions have been performed by church, high school, middle school, and college choirs around the country and abroad.
+For more information about his conducting pursuits as well as his compositions, visit his websites at SDCompose.weebly.com or ScriptureSongs.weebly.com.

-Chase Chang holds an M.M. in Conducting from Brigham Young University, a B.A. and B.M. in Music Education from the University of Washington, and is National Board certificated in music education.
+Chase Chang holds an M.M. in Conducting from Brigham Young University, a B.A. and B.M. in Music Education from the University of Washington, and is National Board certified in music education.
 He studied violin with Walter Schwede, oboe with principal Chicago Symphony oboist Alex Klein, and conducting with Kory Katseanes.

-Mr. Chang is the co-founder of the Summer String Academy, a summer orchestra camp where middle school students connect and learn from professional musicians.
+Chase is the co-founder of the Summer String Academy, a summer orchestra camp where middle school students connect and learn from professional musicians.
 He conducted for the Issaquah Middle School Honor Orchestra and Student Orchestras of Greater Olympia Organization (SOGO); coached winds and strings for the Tacoma Youth Symphony, Everett Youth Symphony and SOGO; and taught music theory at summer camps.